Removable presymplectic singularities and the local splitting of Dirac structures: Abstract

 \section{Abstract}

 We call a singularity of a presymplectic form $\omega$ \emph{removable in its graph} if its graph extends to a smooth Dirac structure over the singularity.
 An example for this is the symplectic form of a magnetic monopole.
 A criterion for the removability of singularities is given in terms of regularizing functions for pure spinors.
 All removable singularities are poles in the sense that the norm of $\omega$ is not locally bounded.
-The points at which removable singularities occur are the non-regular points of the Dirac structure for which we prove a general splitting theorem: Locally every Dirac structure is the $B$-field transform of the product $TS \times \mathrm{Graph}(\omega) \times \mathrm{Graph}(\Pi)$ of a tangent bundle, the graph of a symplectic form, and the graph of a Poisson structure.
+The points at which removable singularities occur are the non-regular points of the Dirac structure for which we prove a general splitting theorem: Locally, every Dirac structure is the gauge transform of the product of a tangent bundle and the graph of a Poisson structure.
 This implies that in a neighborhood of a removable singularity $\omega$ can be split into a non-singular presymplectic form and a singular presymplectic form which is the partial inverse of a Poisson bivector that vanishes at the singularity.
-A class of examples is given by cotangent bundles of log-symplectic structures.
+An interesting class of examples is given by log-Dirac structures which generalize log-symplectic structures.
 The analogous notion of removable singularities of Poisson structures is also studied.